- What Are DubsLabs Bedphones Made of?

 - Does DubsLabs Offer a Trial Period, Return Policy and Warranty?

 - Final Words on DubsLabs Bedphones Gen. 3.5

 Have you ever had trouble sleeping because of bothersome sounds?
 Cars on the street outside your window, someone else in the room snoring, the constant noise of a CPAP machine, even ringing in your years due to tinnitus—these and more may affect sleep onset.
-You can try to use earplugs, of course; but many people prefer to combat sound with sound, in the form of white noise or calming music.
+You can try any number of bedroom noise reduction measures, of course; but many people prefer to combat sound with sound, in the form of white noise or calming music.

 The latter can even help with mood and sleep disorders, such as anxiety and insomnia.
 However, listening to music unobtrusively to help with sleep comes with a whole set of issues.
 Headphones are the logical choice, but most models are often too bulky or too flimsy, and just not really designed to be used in bed.